czyuan/LTM/README.md

 ### Input
 The input directory should contain domain files.
 For each domain, there should be 2 files (can be opened by text editors):

-1. domain.docs: each line contains a list of word ids, representing a document.
+1. domain.docs: each line (representing a document) contains a list of word ids.
 2. domain.vocab: mapping from word id (starting from 0) to word.

 ### Output